namgk/ckan-timeseries/README.rst

 ckan.datastore.read_url = postgresql://datastore_default:password@localhost/datastore_default

-CKAN Timeseries introduce a new configuration to set the maximum size of a resource table (as we are dealing with real time data).
+CKAN Timeseries introduces a new configuration to set the maximum size of a resource table (as we are dealing with real time data).
 When a resource reaches this limit, it's table will be cleaned, the default 30% of the oldest data will be deleted.
 This percentage can be customized by user when creating a CKAN Timeseries resource.
 Please look at the wiki page for more detail.

-ckan.timeseries.max_resource_size = 9000
+ckan.timeseries.max_resource_size = 500

+The number is observed in MB

 ------------------------
 Development Installation